alvarobartt/understanding-resnet/README.md

 neural network and residual network.

-So on, before proceeding with the implementation, we will carefully read the research paper so as to extract some knowledge required so as to properly understand how did the authors implement it:
+So on, before proceeding with the implementation, we will carefully read the research paper so as to extract some knowledge required so as to properly understand how did the authors implement it.

+### :open_file_folder: Dataset

 * Input images are 32x32px (width x height) in RGB format (3 channels), which is a Tensor of shape `torch.Tensor([3, 32, 32])`.